Last Updated on

 Getting Pregnant After a Miscarriage

 Doctors usually advise women to wait for a few months before trying to get pregnant again after a miscarriage.
 But the uterus is quite resilient.
-So some doctors might suggest trying for another baby as soon as you’ve had one normal menstrual cycle.
-But it is best to check with the doctor regarding your specific situation.
+When a woman’s reproductive period is nearing its end, the doctor may suggest trying for another baby as soon as the woman has one normal menstrual cycle.
+If you want to conceive, you must check with the doctor regarding your specific situation.
 There may be uterus scarring or placental pieces left behind in your uterus, in which case your doctor will suggest you to wait a little longer.

 Not only does your body need to be fully healthy before trying to get pregnant again after a miscarriage, but your emotions also need to be stable again.
 If you are deeply wounded, then six months to a year would be the recommended waiting time.
 Remind yourself that you will most likely get pregnant again and give birth to a healthy baby.